Today's Articles

 Boynton v.
 Virginia is Ruled

-*On this date, 1960, Boynton v.
-Virginia was a decision by the United States Supreme Court.
-The case overturned a judgment convicting Bruce Boynton, a Black law student, for trespassing by being in a restaurant in a bus terminal that was "whites only."
+*On this date, 1960, the United States Supreme Court decided Boynton v.
+Virginia.
+The case overturned a judgment convicting Bruce Boynton, a Black law student, of trespassing by being in a restaurant in a bus terminal that was "whites only."

 The significance of Boynton is that its outlawing racial segregation in public transportation directly escalated the Freedom Ride movement.
 African Americans and whites rode various forms of public transportation in the South to challenge local laws or customs that enforced segregation.
 The Freedom Rides prompted Attorney General Robert F. Kennedy to confront the Interstate Commerce Commission (ICC) with its failure to enforce a bus desegregation ruling it had handed down in 1955, Keys v.
 Carolina Coach Company, as well as the companion train desegregation case, NAACP v.
 St. Louis-Santa Fe Railway Company, 297 ICC 335 (1955).